microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 Function Calling is a feature of the Azure Open AI Service to overcome to the following limitations:

 - **Consistent response format**.
-If we can better control the response format we can more easily integrate the response down stream to other systems.
+If we can better control the response format we can more easily integrate the response downstream to other systems.
 - **External data**.
 Ability to use data from other sources of an application in a chat context.

 ## Illustrating the problem through a scenario